What is an MRI?

 A Stress Cardiac MRI is performed to help evaluate the blood flow in the heart arteries, looking for blockages.
 In addition the function and structure of the heart will be evaluated.
 You will be given an intravenous (IV) medicine to open the arteries of your heart as images are being taken.
 The MR image offers unique information to help your doctor better plan your treatment and care.

-- If you are claustrophobic or experience pain when lying on your back for more than 30 minutes, let the cardiology nurse know before the day of the test.
+If you are claustrophobic or experience pain when lying on your back, let the cardiology nurse know before the day of the test.
 Your doctor can prescribe a relaxant or pain medicine.

-- If you are pregnant or breast feeding, please notify the MRI staff before the study as we will not be able to do this test.
+If you are pregnant or breast feeding, please notify your doctor as we will not be able to do this test.

 24 hours before the test: